 Medical Evaluation and Fitness Tests Advice

-Each qualified candidate will take a medical physical in person as well as a candidate fitness test for each of the Academies and ROTC.
+Each qualified candidate will take a medical (physical) examination in person as well as a candidate fitness test for each of the Academies and ROTC.
 I will advise you on both activities.
 The fitness test is something that must be prepared for early in the application process and will be part of your personalized “Admissions Plan.”

 Each of the Academies will require an interview with a local representative.
 For the AFA, it will be the Air Force Liaison Officer (ALO), who is often a reserve or retired AF officer.
 The Army uses the Field Force Representative (FFR), typically an Army Reserve officer, or other representative who conducts the interviews for USMA .
 The Navy uses Blue and Gold Officers (BGOs), who are often retired Naval Academy graduates.
-We’ll discuss how to work with your LO/BGO.
+We’ll discuss how to work with your LO/BGO/FFR.
 What's more, we will prepare for the ROTC scholarship interview that is required at a local ROTC unit to fulfill that particular scholarship's requirements.

 It is imperative that an applicant meets all of the deadlines for the nomination and service academy application process, including interviews, physicals, and other key events.
 I’ll work with you to maintain the proper timing and cadence to complete the process.